willh99/Rails_Test_Apps/README.md

 Now guard tests can be created using the command `rails generate integration_test [test_name]`.
 From there, test will be placed in `/test/integration` to be modified to your particular needs.
-Controller tests can be found in `/test/cotrollers`.
+Controller tests can be found in `/test/cotrollers` while model tests are in `/test/models/`.

 When testing the contents and configuration of the database, it helps to not have to worry about any test values or features used during development.
 For